cybershoe/autoapmifier-docs/docs/_build/html/_sources/installation.rst.txt

 Firefox
 --------
 ..
+Note:: The plugin has been tested on Firefox version 60.0.1 and later.
+          Earlier versions have not been tested and may not behave as expected.

+..
 Note:: The package is not publicly posted at this time.
 Please ask your F5 SE for access to the package.

 #.
 Open Firefox.
 #.
 Click the hamburger menu (|hamburger|) in the top-right corner.